RachelYang1999/Guardian_Desktop/README.md

     https://github.sydney.edu.au/qyan6939/SCD2_2021_Exam/commit/e7d170184619ac5587f1ac63ce063af32bcb3846
     * [TDD REFACTOR] Avoid non-logged in user to indicate the integer https://github.sydney.edu.au/qyan6939/SCD2_2021_Exam/commit/44888687474321540773db1b566699490605b147

-## Simple Extension Explanation
-Approaching the due time, I found there is a font issue with Javafx depends on different operating system settings, to make the front-end display effect to be system-independent, I made some modifications about font setting in my code.

 ## Font Issue Possibility For MacOS
 There might be a font-related CoreText warning in some version of MacOS.